jahriko/Firebase-Web-Template/README.md

 ---

 This template provides an already built in todo application.
-We have removed parts of the codes for you to fill them out.
+But we have removed parts of the code for you to fill them out, so you don't have to worry creating from scratch!